-The California Institute for Telecommunications and Information Technology, or Calit2 has added University of California, Riverside (UCR) as its third campus.
+The California Institute for Telecommunications and Information Technology, or Calit2, has added the University of California, Riverside (UCR) as its third campus.

-The UC Office of the President has approved a plan for University of California Riverside to join founding members UC San Diego and UC Irvine in the multidisciplinary research institute.
-Calit2 was created by the state of California over 20 years ago to ensure the state remains on the leading edge of information technology, communications, and other 21st-century technologies.
+The UC Office of the President has approved a plan for the University of California Riverside to join founding members UC San Diego and UC Irvine in the multidisciplinary research institute.
+California created Calit2 over 20 years ago to ensure the state remains on the leading edge of information technology, communications, and other 21st-century technologies.

 Calit2 is home to scientific, artistic, and technological innovators.

 “This expansion of Calit2 to include UC Riverside will allow us to leverage new opportunities and synergies in Southern California, bringing UC Riverside’s unique perspective and talent into an already dynamic multidisciplinary research enterprise,” said Khosla, who is also the principal investigator of Calit2.
 “We look forward to their contributions.”UC San Diego Chancellor Pradeep K. Khosla

 UCR: 22 Research Centers, 26K Students, and the School of Medicine